 Every winter and spring, millions of homeowners across America pay their property taxes.
-In California, homeowners have to fork over roughly 1.2% of the assessed value every year to the local government.
+In California, homeowners have to fork over roughly 1.24% of the assessed value every year to the local government.
 Put it another way, in 83 years, a homeowner will have paid 100% the value of his or her home in taxes!
 How sick is that?

 It is the American way for all citizens to pay their taxes, except for the many who don’t.
 We know by now that the often cited “47%” are the elderly or those who make under $20,000 so that’s fine.
 If you are one of them, just don’t vote to raise taxes on the 53% who already pay 100% of all federal income taxes please!
 Let’s all pitch in or starve the beast instead.

 Back in the old days, peasants had to toil in the fields to pay for shelter.
 They couldn’t even afford regular food, let alone pay extra in taxes to help build schools and maintain roads.
 Then there’s the term “master bedroom.”
 You get the idea.

 For anybody to equate renter to poverty is just ludicrous.
 Sure, there are some studies that show that the average net worth for a homeowner is 40X greater than that of a renter ($160,000 vs. $4,000).
 But overall, many more Americans nowadays rent out of choice, not out of insufficient funds.

 With a typical $700,000 home in San Francisco, the homeowner is paying around $8,000 a year to the city to fund schools and maintain public infrastructure projects.
 That’s $8,000 more than a renter pays, yet both the homeowner and the renter enjoy the same benefits.
 Clearly, this is unfair.